Lion Trekking and Research in Uganda

-Lion tracking and research in Uganda is offered in Queen Elizabeth National Park.
-Away from the usual tracking expeditions for primates and Rhinos, Lion trekking is another rewarding and very unique safari experience not to be missed on a Uganda Safari Tour.
+Lion tracking in Uganda (experiential Lion trekking and Research) is offered in Queen Elizabeth National Park only.
+Away from the usual tracking expeditions for primates and Rhinos, Lion tracking in Uganda is another rewarding and very unique safari experience not to be missed on a Uganda Safari Tour.
 Doesn’t it sound beautiful to know that you can as well track the King of the Jungle in its natural habitat?!
-On top of the Gorillas, Golden monkeys, Chimpanzees and Rhino tracking adventures which are undoubtedly known to give visitors those great and life-time experiences, we are also considering an off-the-beaten-tracking experience known as the Experiential Lion Tracking done(only) in the north of Queen Elizabeth National Park.
+On top of the Gorillas, Golden monkeys, Chimpanzees and Rhino tracking adventures which are undoubtedly known to give visitors those great and life-time experiences, we are also considering an off-the-beaten-track experience known as the Experiential Lion Tracking activity in the north of Queen Elizabeth National Park.